iriusrisk/Community/Report Generator/README.md

 ## Google Doc hints

-If you copied out HTLM doc to Googleee Docs, you may need to ajust Table Columns Widths to fit the screen.
+If you copied out HTLM doc to Google Docs, you may need to adjust Table Columns Widths to fit the screen.
-The followig script will do it for you
+The following script will do it for you

 ```
 function adjustTableColumnWidths() {